chef/chef-web-docs/content/chef_license_accept.md

 ### Pre-upgrade support

 Chef Software aims to make upgrading from a non-EULA version to a EULA version as simple as possible.
-For some products (Chef Client 14.12.9, Chef InSpec 3.9.3), we added backwards-compatible support for the `--chef-license` command that performs a no-op.
+For some products (Chef Infra Client 14.12.9, Chef InSpec 3.9.3), we added backwards-compatible support for the `--chef-license` command that performs a no-op.
 This allows customers to start specifying that argument in whatever way they manage those products before upgrading.

 Alternatively, users can specify the `CHEF_LICENSE` environment variable when invoking any of the EULA products to accept the license.
 This environment variable is ignored by non-EULA products, and so is backwards-compatible to older versions.